danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^rl]: Richard Sutton and Andrew Barto, Reinforcement Learning: An Introduction (1st Edition, 1998)

 [^bot]: The text-based conversational bot is developed by Norbert Landsteiner with JavaScript called ElizaBot(elizabot.js) in 2005.
 The source code can be downloaded here: https://www.masswerk.at/elizabot/

+[^temp]: The value of temperature relates to the softmax function in mathematics, relating to probability distribution with the input numbers/characters.
+For high temperature, the probability will distribute evenly resulting in more random result.
+On the contrary, more expected/conservative result will be generated with low temperature.